jagedn/nf-apache-poi/README.md

 - commit changes
 - create a new tag `x.y.z` and push it

-A Github action will create the release `x.y.z` and upload artifacts (json and zip)
+A GitHub action will create the release `x.y.z` and upload artifacts (json and zip)

 ## Example